bitst0rm-pub/Formatter/README.md

 Key features:

-- Support for more than 2 major programming languages.
+- Supports more than 2 major programming languages.
-- Capability to format entire file, single or multi selections.
+- Capable to format entire files, single or multiple selections.
-- Capability to format entire folder recursively.
+- Capable to format entire folder recursively.
+- Operates based on syntax scope, not file extension.
 - Works with both saved and unsaved files.
-- Capability to format on Save.
+- Capable to format on Save.
-- Capability to format on Paste.
+- Capable to format on Paste.
 - Shared config files available for each 3rd-party plugin.
 - Displays real-time word and character counts.
 - Automatically remembers and restores text position.
-- Customizable through 2 methods to add 3rd-party plugins:
+- Customizable and extendable through 2 methods to add 3rd-party plugins:
-    - Generic: Adding json settings (no coding needed). _see_ [Configuration](#configuration)
+    - Generic: Adding a portion JSON settings (no coding needed). _see_ [Configuration](#configuration)
-    - Modules: The integration of your own modules. _see_ [Development](#development)
+    - Modules: Integration of your own modules. _see_ [Development](#development)
 - Open source and works offline.